 All national parks in the country are open but visitors will have to test negative for coronavirus 19-48 hours before visiting.

 The Seychelles is going to extremes to protect itself from coronavirus.
 TPG cruise reporter Gene Sloan writes about the small island nation off the coast of Africa banning cruise ships until 2022.

 Sloan writes, “The Seychelles has fared well so far during the global outbreak of the new coronavirus, with an initial wave of just 11 cases and no deaths.
-The country moved fast to ban cruise ship arrivals and shut its international airport after the first cases were discovered in mid-March.
-The airport remains closed with a reopening date currently set for June 1.”
+The country moved fast to ban cruise ship arrivals and shut its international airport after the first cases were discovered in mid-March.”

-Beginning in June, foreigners will again be permitted to vacation in the Seychelles, but the government’s tourism ministry is only looking for “high-end” visitors for now, according to Seychelles Nation.
+Foreign tourists are allowed to vacation in the Seychelles, but the government’s tourism ministry is only looking for “high-end” visitors for now, according to Seychelles Nation.
 During the first few weeks of reopening only chartered and private jets were being allowed.

-“Only visitors traveling on private jets and chartered flights, and who will be heading off directly to remote island resorts, will be allowed in,” the outlet reported.
+“Only visitors travelling on private jets and chartered flights, and who will be heading off directly to remote island resorts, will be allowed in,” the outlet reported.